Colin Ingleby-Mackenzie: Personal life and death

 When he retired from business, Ingleby-Mackenzie became chairman of the Country Gentlemen's Association.
 He was reputedly one of the last to see Lord Lucan.
 He was a member of the exclusive Clermont Club and White's Club.
 Amongst his closest friends were the actors Albert Finney, John Standing, Edward Fox, and the comedian Ronnie Corbett.
 He was also a life member of the All England Lawn Tennis and Croquet Club, and captained Sunningdale Golf Club in 2000.

 He was awarded the OBE in the 2005 Birthday Honours, for services to sport.
 In December of the same year, just before Christmas, Ingleby-Mackenzie was diagnosed with a brain tumour.
 He died just a few months after being diagnosed, dying on 9 March 2006, following brain surgery.
 For his funeral, the hearse carrying his coffin passed beneath and adjacent to the stands as it circled Lord's before making its way to Kensal Rise Crematorium.
-A memorial service for Ingleby-Mackenzie was held on 29 June 2006 at St Paul's Cathedral, which was attended by more than 1,600 people; amongst those in attendance were six members of Hampshire's 1961 County Championship winning team.
+A memorial service for Ingleby-Mackenzie was held on 29 June 2006 at St Paul's Cathedral, that was attended by more than 1,600 people; amongst those in attendance were six members of Hampshire's 1961 County Championship winning team.
 After his death, Wisden remarked that he "was one of the most extraordinary, and best-loved, men ever to play cricket".
 Prior to his death, he lived in St John's Wood.
 He was survived by his wife, Susan, who he had married in 1975, their daughter, and four stepchildren.
 Susan died on 12 November 2020, aged 83.

-In 2012, Hampshire named two new stands at the Rose Bowl after Ingleby-Mackenzie and the Australian Shane Warne; the east stand was named after Ingleby-Mackenzie, with a naming ceremony taking place during a One Day International between England and the West Indies, which was attended by members of his family.
+In 2012, Hampshire named two new stands at the Rose Bowl after Ingleby-Mackenzie and the Australian Shane Warne; the east stand was named after Ingleby-Mackenzie, with a naming ceremony taking place during a One Day International between England and the West Indies, that was attended by members of his family.